Linux permissions are really about two things; users and the permissions they have. Let’s look at creating a user and then we’ll take it further.

 We are going to create a regular user called tux.
 Named after the Linux mascot, a penguin.

-Seems simple enough, but there is a lot more happening here than meet the eye.
+Seems simple enough, but there is a lot more happening here than meets the eye.
 Home directories are being set and various other options are being defaulted as we did not provide any.

 useradd -d GROUP=100 HOME=/home INACTIVE=-1 EXPIRE= SHELL=/bin/sh SKEL=/etc/skel CREATE_MAIL_SPOOL=no